roqwerty/alexandria/README.md

 // Prints "4 (i)"
 INFO_BASIC(4);

-// Capture and print the location of this line (file:line) in the codebase
+// Capture and print the location of this line (file:line:function) in the codebase
 //  and the date of last compilation std::string location = LOCATION;
 std::string build_time = COMPILE_TIME;